-If there is one thing any construction owner, contractor, and subcontractor knows—construction is risky business.
-This should not be a deterrent to choosing construction as a career because, fortunately there are ways to limit your risk.
+If there is one thing any construction owner, contractor, and subcontractor knows—construction is a risky business.
+This should not be a deterrent to choosing construction as a career because there are ways to limit your risk.
 One of the ways to do so is through an effective and efficient risk management plan.

 What’s a Risk?